Title 040 | Chapter 012 | Regulation 510REG

 Section 5.Section 3.

 Application Investigation Costs.The applicant may be charged the costs of the investigation.
-The Attorney General may charge the applicant for the actual costs of the prior approval application investigation which exceed the initial investigation fee.
-The actual costs shall be assessed the applicant by the Attorney General, however the minimum charge shall be twenty-five (25) dollars, and the maximum total charge shall not exceed five hundred dollars ($500.00)$250.
+The Attorney General may charge the applicant for the actual costs of the prior approval application investigation if costswhich exceed the initial investigation fee.
+The actual costs shall be assessed the applicant by the Attorney General, however the minimum charge shall be twenty-five (25) dollars, and the maximum total charge shall not exceed $500five hundred dollars ($500.00)$250.

 Section 6.Section 4.

-Applicant may request an administrative hearing on application denial.
-If the Attorney General denies an applicant's application for prior approval to obtain an excess license, the applicant may submit a written request to the Attorney General for an administrative hearing on the application denial pursuant to KRS Chapter 13B.Any applicant whose application is denied by the Attorney General following investigation may seek appeal of the denial pursuant to 40 KAR 2:230 and 40 KAR 2:240.
+An applicant may request an administrative hearing on application denial.
+If the Attorney General denies an applicant's application for prior approval to obtain an excess license, the applicant may submit a written request to the Attorney General for an administrative hearing on the application denial.
+The hearing process shall be pursuant to KRS Chapter 13B.Any applicant whose application is denied by the Attorney General following investigation may seek appeal of the denial pursuant to 40 KAR 2:230 and 40 KAR 2:240.

 Section 7.